zslayton/ion-docs/_books/ion-1-1/src/recent_changes.md

 While tagged parameters can always accept an arbitrary number of expressions via the `(:values ...)` macro, parameters using a tagless encoding do not have that option.
 Without an opcode (a 'tag'), primitive encodings like `uint8` would not have a way to encode a macro invocation.
+In order to offer densely packed streams of a given tagless encoding (e.g. one thousand `float16`s), Ion needed a way to indicate that a given parameter would actually be a series of expressions instead of a single expression.

 #### Grouped expressions